 Without much effort, the child will learn to join all letters together, which boosts their confidence.
 It also gives them the image of a complete, finished word that solitary letters don’t.

 All across the globe, a child becomes familiar with gadgets as soon as their senses begin to work.
-Be it lullaby or rhyme monitors to watching cartoons, it all comes in the digital world.
-And the pandemic has taken it to a higher level where typing has replaced handwriting and tablets have replaced the books.
+Be it lullabies or rhyme monitors to watching cartoons, it all comes in the digital world.
+And the pandemic has taken it to a higher level, where typing has replaced handwriting and tablets have replaced books.

 It has become a need of great importance to bring the magnificence of written language back into their world.
 In this virtual, digital, and artificial world era, let’s go back to the old school as educators, homeschoolers, and primary caregivers to give future generations the lovely endowment of cursive writing skills.
 Cursive is the answer to encourage children to get back to writing habits.